Macrometacorp/docs/docs/account-management/apikeys/create-apikeys.md

 After creating the API key, best practice is to save the automatically generated `KeyID` string somewhere secure.

+To learn about how to grant permissions to an API key, refer to [Update API Keys](update-api-key.md).

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">